On free boundary minimal submanifolds in geodesic balls in $\mathbb H^n$ and $\mathbb S^n_+$: Introduction and main results

 \begin{remark} This theorem reveals the motivation for the functionals $\Theta_{r,k}$ and $\Omega_{r,k}$.
 We explain it for the case of $\Theta_{r,k}$, the explanation for the case of $\Omega_{r,k}$ is absolutely the same.
 Suppose that a free boundary minimal immersion $\Phi$ of the surface $\Sigma$ in a geodesic ball $\mathbb B^n(r)\subset \mathbb S^n_+$ is given by a $\sigma_0(g,2)$-eigenfunction and $\sigma_k(g,2)$-eigenfunctions.
 As before, $g$ denotes the induced metric.
 Then it is not hard to verify that $\Theta_{r,k}(\Sigma,g)=2|\Sigma|_g=2E[\Phi]$, where $E[\Phi]=\frac12\int_\Sigma |d\Phi|^2dA_g$ is the \textit{energy} of $\Phi$.
 This relation between the functional $\Theta_{r,k}$ and the energy is analogous to the relation between the functionals $\overline\lambda_k$ or $\overline \sigma_k$ and the energy (in the latter case, we mean the energy of the harmonic extension of the map $\Phi$ from its boundary to the whole surface $\Sigma$; see for example~\cite[Table 1]{karpukhin2022laplace}). \end{remark}

 \begin{remark} As we show in Section~\ref{sec:bounds} below, the functional $\Omega_{r,k}$ is not bounded from above even in the conformal class of any metric on $\Sigma$.
 As a consequence, $\Omega_{r,k}$ is not bounded from above on $\mathcal R(\Sigma)$, whatever the compact surface $\Sigma$ is.
 This fact means that it is senseless to discuss maximal metrics for $\Omega_{r,k}$.
 However, it does make sense to discuss extremal metrics for $\Omega_{r,k}$.
 We also show that $\Omega_{r,k}$ is bounded from below by 0.
-Moreover, there exists a sequence of metrics on $\Sigma$, for which $\Omega_{r,k}$ converges to 0, i.e. the lower bound by 0 is sharp.
-Finally, we notice that, in contrast to $\Omega_{r,k}$, the functional $\Theta_{r,k}$ is not bounded from below even in the conformal class of any metric on $\Sigma$ (see Section~\ref{sec:bounds}).
-However, as we have already mentioned above, Lima and Menezes proved in~\cite{lima2023eigenvalue} that $\Theta_{r,1}$ is bounded from above on $\mathcal R(\Sigma)$.
-As we show in Section~\ref{sec:bounds}, $\Theta_{r,k}, \, k\geqslant 2$ is also bounded from above on $\mathcal R(\Sigma)$. \end{remark}
+Moreover, there exists a sequence of metrics on $\Sigma$, for which $\Omega_{r,k}$ converges to 0, i.e., the lower bound by 0 is sharp.
+Finally, we notice that, in contrast to $\Omega_{r,k}$, the functional $\Theta_{r,k}$ is not bounded from below on $\mathcal R_a(\Sigma)$ (see Section~\ref{sec:bounds}).
+However, as we have already mentioned above, Lima and Menezes proved in~\cite{lima2023eigenvalue} that $\Theta_{r,1}$ is bounded from above on $\mathcal R_a(\Sigma)$.
+As we show in Section~\ref{sec:bounds} (see Proposition~\ref{prop:bounds}), $\Theta_{r,k}, \, k\geqslant 2$ is also bounded from above on $\mathcal R_a(\Sigma)$.
+More precisely, the following theorem holds